Vrushali-1971/90DaysOfDevOps/2026/day-08/day-08-cloud-deployment.md

 ## Overview
 Today I deployed a cloud web server using an EC2 instance.
-I connected via SSH, Installed Nginx and Docker, configured security groups, and verified the web page from a browser using the public IP
+I connected via SSH, Installed Nginx and Docker, configured security groups, and verified the web page from a browser using the public IP.

 ## Commands Used